Corridor · May 2026

 When this works

-- Your Social Security alone clears the $1,000/mo Pensionado floor.
+- Your Social Security clears $1,000/mo Pensionado threshold (lowest among major LatAm corridors).

 Reality check